Unconscionable Conduct in Commerce Bill [HL]

 Overview

 This bill makes it a criminal offence to engage in unconscionable conduct in trade or commerce.
-This means businesses could face prosecution for unfair or exploitative practices towards consumers or other businesses.
-The bill provides a broad definition of what constitutes unconscionable conduct, allowing courts to consider a wide range of factors.
+This means businesses will be held accountable for unfair or exploitative practices, regardless of whether a contract was signed willingly.
+Penalties include fines and imprisonment.

 Description